xwanli0923/summary-scripts/README.md

 # summary-scripts
-Include scripts, config files and so on.
+Include Shell and Python scripts, configuration files, Kickstart file and so on.